 Keep all the info and data from each new customer call to inform customer service strategies and provide employees with constructive feedback.
 Calls from business phones can also be repurposed for training sessions when onboarding new employees.

-This enables users to receive voicemail messages straight to their email inbox.
+This enables users to receive voicemail messages straight to their email inboxes.

 With an IP telephone system, users can answer a business call on the go from their mobile phones.
 All you need to do is download an app to your iOS or Android mobile phone.